MicrosoftDocs/entra-docs/docs/verified-id/how-to-issuer-revoke.md

 [!INCLUDE [Verifiable Credentials announcement](~/../azure-docs-pr/includes/verifiable-credentials-brand.md)]

-As part of the process of working with verifiable credentials (VCs), you not only have to issue credentials, but sometimes you also have to revoke them.
-In this article, we go over the **Status** property part of the VC specification and take a closer look at the revocation process, why we may want to revoke credentials and some data and privacy implications.
+As part of the process of working with verifiable credentials, you not only have to issue credentials, but sometimes you also have to revoke them.
+In this article, we go over the **Status** property part of the verifiable credential specification and take a closer look at the revocation process, why we want to revoke credentials and some data and privacy implications.

-## Why you may want to revoke a verifiable credential?
+## Why you want to revoke a verifiable credential?

-Each customer will have their own unique reason's for wanting to revoke a verifiable credential, but here are some of the common themes we've heard thus far.
+Each customer has their own unique reason's for wanting to revoke a verifiable credential.
+Here are some of the common themes:

 - Student ID: the student is no longer an active student at the University.
 - Employee ID: the employee is no longer an active employee.